sczerski/mcsmrt_pipeline_report/README.md

 # microbiome_analysis_pipeline_report
 Generates a report following successful completing Circular Consensus Sequencing, Demultiplexing (Microbiome Analysis Pipeline), and preparation for the MCSMRT Microbiome Classifier Pipeline using Pacbio sequencing data.

 Please note the standardardized file-naming convention that must be used in order to run this program.
-Organization is as follows: project_dir/SMRTcell_subdir/CCS_or_DEMUX_subdir/outputs
+Organization is as follows: \n project_dir/SMRTcell_subdir/CCS_or_DEMUX_subdir/outputs
-example:
+example: \n
 m54257_12345_20211108/1_A01/ccs/outputs/
-another example:
+another example: \n
 m54257_67890_202111/2_B01/demux_no_peek/outputs/

 It may be possible to edit file names and directory structure as per your own needs, but this is the convention we use.